nigrosimone/ng-http-caching/README.md

 - `Function`: Custom logic: `(req: HttpRequest<any>) => boolean`.
 It is called only for mutation requests; returning `true` clears the **entire** cache store, returning `false` (or `undefined`) skips the invalidation for that request.

+  A request already in flight when the mutation succeeds describes the state the mutation has just changed, so its response is delivered to its subscriber but is **not** stored in the cache: otherwise it would silently outlive the invalidation for a whole lifetime.

 Example of customization:

 ```ts